Eunice Olumide

-Eunice Olumide MBE is a Scottish fashion model and Actor.
+Eunice Olumide is a Scottish fashion model and actor.

 Early life

 Born in Edinburgh, Scotland, Olumide has dual British and Nigerian nationality.
 The name "Olumide" means "God has come" or "My Hero has come" in the Yoruba language.

-After her parents separated, Olumide lived in Wester Hailes, on the outskirts of Edinburgh.
+She grew up in Wester Hailes, on the outskirts of Edinburgh.

-At Glasgow Caledonian University she graduated in Communication and Mass Media with a first-class Bachelor of Arts.
-Aged 21, she took a postgraduate degree in Film Studies at Queen Mary University of London and an MA in Metaphysics, after getting a scholarship to study at the University of Pennsylvania.
+At Glasgow Caledonian University she graduated in communication and mass media with a first-class Bachelor of Arts.
+She then studied to Maters Degree Level and Queen Mary University of London and University Pennsylvania.

 Modelling career

 At 15, Olumide was spotted shopping in Sauchiehall Street, Glasgow, and later scouted by Select models while visiting family in London.
 At the time she knew nothing about the fashion industry.
 She took a break from modelling to go to university.
-Over the years she has been signed with Premier, KOKO, Nemesis, Mega, La Agenica, VIVA, AMQ, Ford and IMM Düsseldorf.
+She has been signed with Model Team, KOKO, Nemesis, Mega, La Agenica, VIVA, AMQ, Ford and IMM Düsseldorf.
+She is recognised as Scotland's first black supermodel.

-She has done fashion weeks and shoots in Japan, Paris, Milan, Barcelona, Poland, Germany, UAE, USA, Africa and the UK.
+She has walked in fashion weeks and shoot in Japan, Paris, Milan, Barcelona, Poland, Germany, UAE, USA, Africa and the UK.
+She was the first black Scottish model to appear on the cover of Vogue.

-Olumide appeared in Dazed & Confused, Dry, London Fashion Week Daily, Dansk, Tank, I.D., Grazia, Luire Magazine Japan, Harpers Bazaar, Hunger, Oyster, Papercut, New York, Bahrain Confidential, WAD Magazine, Retro, InStyle, Fabulous, Italian Vogue and British Vogue.
+Olumide has shot editorials for Dazed & Confused, Dry, London Fashion Week Daily, Dansk, Tank, I.D., Grazia, Luire Magazine Japan, Harpers Bazaar, Hunger, Oyster, Papercut, New York, Bahrain Confidential, WAD Magazine, Retro, InStyle, Fabulous, Italian Vogue and British Vogue.

 She has worked with Zandra Rhodes, Myleen Klass, Gio Pomodoro, Caryn Franklin, NKWO, JJ Noki, and designers including Swarovski, Christopher Kane, Jil Sander, Adidas, Evisu, Kswiss, Henry Holland, Jacob Kimmie, Prada, Georgina Harding, Gucci, Jean Paul Gaultier, Tom Ford, Alexander Wang and Jacob Birge.
 Olumide has modelled for Top Shop, Mulberry, Tommy Hilfiger, Ugg, Lee Jeans, Toms, The Body Shop, Alexander Wang, Vivienne Westwood, Bunmi Koko, New Look and Harris Tweed.
 She is also as an ambassador for Fashion Targets, Adopt an Intern, FAD and worked with Climate Revolution.

-In 2018, Olumide's book How To Get into Fashion, focusing on exploitation in the industry and the impact of Fast fashion was published followed by a promotional appearance at the Edinburgh International Book Festival, interviewed by Elizabeth Payton at The New York Times.
-As an equal rights campaigner she deliver a speech at the Houses of Commons and contributed to Equity's policy and etiquette to protect models in the work place.
+In 2018, she published her first book How To Get into Fashion, focusing on exploitation in the industry and the impact of Fast fashion She delivered a sold out tour of the UK including the Edinburgh International Book Festival, interviewed by Elizabeth Payton at The New York Times.
+As an equal rights campaigner and sustainability consultant she deliver a speech at the Houses of Commons and contributed to Equity's policy and etiquette to protect models in the work place.